icinganalysis/icinganalysis.github.io/content/thermodynamics_thread_wrap_up.md

 2. A roughness-enhanced heat transfer relationship (nu = 0.024 * re^0.747)

-However, in [Fraser, D.: Thermodynamic Limitations of Ice Accretion Instruments]({filename}Fraser.md), the correspondance was not as good for icing tunnel test data.
+However, in [Fraser, D.: Thermodynamic Limitations of Ice Accretion Instruments]({filename}Fraser.md), the correspondence was not as good for icing tunnel test data.
-This will be an area for future investigation.
+This will be an area for further investigation.

 ###Non-rotating cylinders